Sebfh/knowledge/start-using-git.md

 # Howto: Start using Git

 This document describes the first basics commands that I used when I first started using Git.
+If you have the time, please read [this great online book](http://git-scm.com/book).

 	$ git init
 	# Initializes an empty repository in the current folder